HewlettPackard/hpe-solutions-openshift/synergy/scalable/nimble/README.md

 v2.0.2, April 3, 2019 Adds
 - Altered the section around power configuration on RHVH hosts to make it easier to follow.

+v2.0.3, April 5, 2019 Adds
+- Revised the power management section for the RHVH hosts to provide clarity around implementation steps.

+- Introduced a change tracking table inline to make it easier to locate changes within the document.

+- Added Appendix D which introduces the concept of virtual worker nodes to the design.
 ________________________________________
 ## About ##
 ________________________________________